Navigating Missouri Child Custody Relocation

 Missouri Relocation Statute: What Happens When a Relocating Parent Wants to Move?

-In case one parent has to move to another city, out of state, or even out of the country, the State of Missouri has child relocation laws that determine a particular timeline of the events that parents have to follow before they begin their move.
+If one parent has to move to another city, out of state, or even out of the country, the State of Missouri has child relocation provisions that determine a particular timeline of the events that parents must follow before they begin their move.
 In addition, these laws also outline strict notice requirements.

 When deciding about cases that consider the relocation of a child, Missouri courts have to balance the rights of a relocating parent to travel against the rights of the non-relocating parent regarding custody and visitation.
-Courts also have to consider the child’s rights and whether the proposed relocation is in the child’s best interests.
+Courts must also consider the child’s rights and whether the proposed relocation is in the child’s best interests.

 Suppose there is evidence of violent behavior of the non-custodial parent against the minor child or former spouse.
 In that case, Missouri courts may also consider the stability and safety the proposed move would bring.

 Missouri Child Custody Laws: What if Other Parent Objects?

 In Missouri, you can’t relocate your child anywhere, not even next door, if you don’t have the court’s permission.
-This applies whether you are the sole custodial parent with visitation granted to the other parent or you share joint custody.
+This applies whether you are the sole custodial parent with visitation granted to the other parent or share joint custody.
 If a parent moves a child without permission, they risk the loss of their custodial rights.

-If you are a relocating parent, and the non-relocating parent disagrees with the move, you have to prove to the court that you are acting in good faith and not trying to ruin the other parent’s relationship with the child.
+If you are a relocating parent, and the non-relocating parent disagrees with the move, you must prove to the court that you are acting in good faith and not trying to ruin the other parent’s relationship with the child.

-When the relocation offers benefits that would improve the child’s life, the Missouri court may compare these benefits with the downsides a child would experience if the move was denied.
+When the relocation offers benefits that would improve the child’s life, the Missouri court may compare these benefits with the downsides a child would experience if the move were denied.

 Missouri child custody laws and family law battles, in general, can be complicated and exhausting.
 Usually, both parents have their version of what is in the child’s best interests.

 Child Custody Relocation Rules and Considerations